The Telephony Layer Under Your Voice Agent (And When It Breaks)

 STIR/SHAKEN attestation and the 2025-2026 caller-ID rules

 A voice agent that places outbound calls has a deliverability problem distinct from quality: the call has to be answered.
-Caller-ID authentication and number reputation decide whether it is.
+Caller-ID authentication and number reputation decide whether it is, and both sit inside the broader US voice AI regulations an outbound program has to clear.

 STIR/SHAKEN is the framework US carriers use to sign calls and assert how much the originating provider knows about the caller.
 It defines three attestation levels: